0xPolygonID/docs/docs/verifier/v3-circuit.md

   <details><summary>Changelog from beta.0 to beta.1</summary>

-    1. ValueArrSize input is introduced, which fixes behavoiur for IN / NIN operations.
+    1. ValueArrSize input is introduced, which fixes behaviour for IN / NIN operations.
-    2. Exists operator support.
-    3. Noop operator support.
-    4. Not between operator support.
+    2. Exists / Noop / Less Than Or Equal / Greater Than or Equal /  Not between / Between operators support.
-    5. Query hash calculation algorithm changes.
+    3. Query hash calculation algorithm changes.
-    6. Constraints and security optimizations.
+    4. Constraints and security optimizations.

   </details>

 :::

+More about new supported operators [here](./verification-library/zk-query-language.md#exists---operator-11).

 Link to latest sdk circuit wrappers: [js](https://github.com/0xPolygonID/js-sdk/pull/181) / [go](https://github.com/iden3/go-circuits/releases/tag/v2.1.0)